 - If you can learn Spanish, you’ll have a head start in learning the other Latin-based languages such as French and Italian.
 And it will even help you learn Russian and German, since they too have Indo-European roots and have some characteristics (such as gender and extensive conjugation) that are present in Spanish but not English.

 - Much of its vocabulary is similar to English, and written Spanish is almost completely phonetic: Look at almost any Spanish word and you can tell how it is pronounced.
 Basic grammar is straightforward enough that you can have meaningful communication after only a few lessons.

 Who would you be able to speak with?

-- There are twenty-five countries in the world who speak Spanish either as an official language or as a primary language.
+- There are twenty-five countries in the world where Spanish is spoken either as an official or a primary language.

 - The U.S. is the third largest Spanish speaking country in the world.

 - The Hispanic population in the United States has grown by 60 per cent in just one decade.

 - At present there are over 37 million Hispanics in the U.S., representing 11 per cent of the total population.

 - The study of Spanish helps with the understanding of English grammar.